pikalab-unibo/sd-project-rules/README.md

 > It is ok to develop your project in some language different from Java, but in that case it is __your responsibility__ to select the most adequate build automation technology

+Please endow your codebase with adequate __unit test__ suites, possibly runnable with a single command, via the build automation tool of choice.

+Setting up a continous integration pipeline running the tests as frequently as possible is strongly encouraged as well.

 ## Procedure 5: Project discussion

 Students must __explicitly communicate__ to the project supervisor their intention to discuss the project, by adding a new post on the project conversation on the [Projects Forum], and by __attaching the final report__.